RACL: Register Access Control List

 Instance-level Policy Mapping

-RACL policies apply on a per-instance basis, meaning that different instances of the same IP have a different RACL policy.
+RACL policies apply on a per-instance basis, meaning that different instances of the same IP can be protected using different RACL policies, or different RACL groups.

-To do so, the integrator has to define a mapping of each register of an instance to one of the policies defined in racl.hjson
+To do so, the integrator defines a mapping of each register or window of an instance to one of the policies defined in racl.hjson

 .